The history of acid house in 100 tracks

 Acid house - what better way to tell the story of the beloved genre than by compiling an unmanageably huge list of its standard-bearing tunes?

 Acid.
 Aciiiiiiiidddddd.
 Ah, the Summer of Love, a period of time in 1988 where hedonism, ecstasy and care-free raves set the precedent for everything else that followed.
 House, techno and acid house took over and 30 years on, we thought we'd look back on the tracks that defined a period of celebration and joy.

-100 tracks that surrounded the era seems like a good place to start but for this we needed to enlist some experts who lived through it both in front of and behind the decks.
+100 tracks that surrounded the era seem like a good place to start, but for this, we needed to enlist some experts who lived through it both in front of and behind the decks.